ErPr/StringReverser/README.md

 # StringReverser
 Simple string reverser and test cases.
-Hellow Worlding for go repo with function and tests.
+Hellow Worlding for Go repo using a simple function and tests.